GLOBAL MARKETS-Global stocks drop on fears of expanding trade war

 “It is a nasty slowdown, it looks likely to be taking longer than we thought.
 Many thought that the slow down would be in Q1 and the recovery in Q2, but clearly everything that we see in May is telling us this will be pushed back into Q3 or Q4,” Milligan added.

-The benchmark S&P 500 is down 6.2% for the month, its first monthly decline for the year to date, after hitting a record high in late April.
+The benchmark S&P 500 dropped nearly 6.6% for the month, its first monthly decline for the year to date, after hitting a record high in late April.

 The pan-European STOXX 600 index lost 0.81%.
 Carmakers led the retreat by dropping nearly 3%, while Volkswagen and Fiat Chrysler - both significantly exposed to Mexico - tumbled 3.6% and 5%.